RenuTanmayi/IDS-assignment-2/README.md

 # IDS-assignment-2
-# AIML course completed but not received certificate yet
+# AI course completed but not received certificate yet